 Making behavioral change is hard because it’s not instinctual and it is counter to the way we normally behave.
 It also becomes especially challenging when under stress, which is when it also matters most.

 Perhaps one of the most important aspects to consider when choosing to hire a coach is whether the sponsors can be counted on.
 There may be no better link to coaching effectiveness than whether or not leadership either those above or along side the client are on-board with and supportive of the coaching effort.

-As Marshall Goldsmith and Howard Morgan wrote in an article titled “Leadership is a Contact Sport,” leadership is a relationship not between a coach and “coachee,” but between the leader and colleague.
+As Marshall Goldsmith and Howard Morgan wrote in an article titled “,” leadership is a relationship not between a coach and “coachee,” but between the leader and colleague.
 It is vitally important that those stakeholders surrounding the one being coached are involved in order for coaching to succeed.
 Coaching cannot exist in a vacuum.